 As shown above, the Project would not conflict with any of the 2017 Scoping Plan elements as any regulations adopted would apply directly or indirectly to the Project.
-Since the Project would exceed the efficiency based GHG emissions target, the project has the potential to conflict with the 2017 Scoping Plan even with implementation of applicable mitigation measures as previously discussed.
+Further, recent studies show that the State's existing and proposed regulatory framework will allow the State to reduce its GHG emissions level to 40% below 1990 levels by 2030 (38).